THIS ARTICLE SUMMARISES PROGRESS IN 2012

 The authors concluded liver transplantation to be an effective treatment for selected patients with cirrhosis due to CFLD, stabilizing aspects of long-term lung function and preserving nutritional status.
 A substantial number of these patients did well after liver transplantation with good survival rates, stable lung function and a slowing of FEV1 decline.
 Also there were nutritional benefits.
 Although clinicians have observed such benefits in individual patients since the first liver transplants in people with CF were reported (Mieles LA et al. Lancet 1989:i:1073. above) it is good to have the benefits of such a major procedure confirmed in a relatively large series.

-Dr David Honeybourne (figure 3) is a consultant respiratory physician in Birmingham and until recently Director of the Regional Adult Cystic Fibrosis Unit at the Heartlands Hospital.
+Dr David Honeybourne (fig. 5) is a consultant respiratory physician in Birmingham and until recently Director of the Regional Adult Cystic Fibrosis Unit at the Heartlands Hospital.
 He has published extensively on a variety of respiratory conditions and, particularly in recent years, on cystic fibrosis.

 Döring G, Flume P, Heijerman H, Elborn JS,: for the Consensus Study Group.
 Treatment of lung infection in patients with cystic fibrosis: Current and future strategies.
 J Cyst Fibros 2012; 11:461-479.
 [PubMed]